From May to December, we sell Broiler Hens (aka Young Meat Chickens) at our store.

 When you try our broiler hens, you’ll taste the difference.
 Our international clients say that it tastes like chickens in their home country.

-1. Organic, soy free chicken feed is healthier for the bird and the consumer.
+1. Organic, soy-free chicken feed is healthier for the bird and our customers.

-3. The employee works in a healthy environment not overwhelmed by ammonia.
+3. Our employees work in a healthy environment that’s not overwhelmed by ammonia.

-4. Since we also buy local, every dollar stays in the local economy.
+5. We also buy local, and our dollars stay in the local economy.

-Step 2: Diligent Care Under Our Supervision – We start the baby chicks in these metal brooders that are in the brooder room at our farm.
-We check on these chicks 2 or 3 times a day to make sure their temperature is right, food is right, and conditions are perfect.
-We raise about 800 broiler chickens at any one time.
-That’s just the right amount for us to supervise and care for.
+Step 2: Diligent Care Under Supervision – We start baby chicks in metal brooders.
+We check their temperature, food, and conditions them 2 or 3 times a day.
+Our staff raises about 800 broiler chickens at any given time, which is just the right amount for us to supervise and care for.

-Step 3: Pasture Raised Chicken: When the chicks can handle outside temperatures as their feathers come in, we move them outside to forage.
-We have a local he-man or woman to move the pen in the morning and evening so the chicks have fresh grass.
-Additionally, their manure is being spread evenly around our pasture so that we have great fertilzer!
+Step 3: Pasture-Raised Chicken – When the chicks can handle outside temperatures, they’re moved outside for foraging.
+We ask a local he-man or woman to move the pen in the mornings and evenings, so the chicks have fresh grass.
+Additionally, their manure (which is a great fertilizer) is being spread evenly around the pasture!

-Step 4: Careful Processing: We humanely process the chickens on site at our farm between June and October and we sell them at the store for the next few days before extras are moved to the freezer.
+Step 4: Careful Processing – We humanely process the chickens on site between June and October; we sell them fresh at the store for the next few days before extras are moved to the freezer.

-Please Download, Print, Read and Circulate Broiler Raising Overview which is written for anyone interested in our holistic and natural method of raising great tasting chicken.
+Please download, print, read, and circulate the Broiler Raising Overview, which describes our holistic and natural method of raising great-tasting chickens.

-History buffs.
-This is the chicken our ancestors ate.
-Before the 1940’s, Americans ate chicken twice a year.
-First when the young roosters were seen to be worthless.
-Second when the Stew hens were done laying.
+For history buffs, this is the chicken our ancestors ate.
+Before the 1940’s, Americans ate chicken twice a year: when the young roosters were seen to be worthless and when the stew hens were done laying.